About Us

 Equality Together is a local user-led organisation for disabled people, their carers and families.

-We’re challenging the social model of disability one day at a time and we’d love for you to be a part of it.
+We are challenging disability discrimination one day at a time and we would love for you to be a part of it.

-Our services are currently available to people facing disabled barriers that reside in the Bradford district.
+Our services are currently available to people facing disabling barriers who reside in the Bradford District & Craven.

 Our Vision, Mission and Values

-We believe in the social model of disability, whereby the systemic barriers, social exclusion and derogatory attitudes disable people, not the disability or health condition.
+We believe in the Social Model of Disability.
+This explains that systemic barriers, social exclusion, and derogatory attitudes are what disables people, not the disability or health condition.

 Our work ensures people have choice and control over the services they access, contributing to their improved health and wellbeing.